 The core aspects of the FluentU language learning app are pretty straightforward.
 There are some additional features that may add extra value for some learners.
 On the other hand, FluentU seems to be missing some key features that could enhance its value.
 Let’s take a look at all of these below.

 You can access some FluentU content offline if you download it beforehand.
 Unfortunately, you can only access the quizzes, audio clips, and flashcards in offline mode.
 You can’t watch any of the videos.
 Since FluentU’s main selling point is its library of videos, this was a letdown.
 The quality and quantity of FluentU’s flashcard sets also vary for each language, so you’re better off using an app like Memrise if you want more in-depth flashcards to study offline.

 The FluentU translator can do more than just translate the content as you watch it.
 You can also use it to look up additional information.
 It’s unique because, unlike Google Translate, the FluentU translator adds context to your search terms.
 In fact, you can use it to:

 - Find content by grammar and vocabulary points (for example, “travel” or “past tense”)

 I searched for the word “pregunta” (which means “question” in Spanish), and received these results.
 The FluentU translator showed how the word can be used in different contexts, as well as accurate translations of the contexts.
 For each separate entry, you can click and the app will have different audio samples that pronounce your search terms and show the videos that use the term.

-I’m impressed with the FluentU translator and I think it’s a great value add.
-It’s one thing to directly translate words between languages, there are a lot of apps for that.
-There aren’t many other apps that can translate a word and show you its application in different contexts though.
-I haven’t seen any other apps that can immediately show you content that uses the word as well.
+I was impressed with the FluentU translator and I think it adds value to the app.
+It’s easy to directly translate words between languages, there are a lot of apps for that.
+There aren’t many other apps that can translate a word and show you its application in different contexts.
+I haven’t seen any other apps that can immediately show you additional content that uses the word, as well.

 Use Existing or Custom Flashcard Sets